 And then, you have Activity-Based Key Results.
 Activities, or outputs, is the tangible tasks and targets employees produce with their day-to-day work.
 Companies should avoid using activities as their first means of tracking key results.
 However, at team and individual levels, it makes more sense to set key results using activity-based KRs.

 The more granular OKRs become, the more likely you will see activity-based key results.
 When you delegate key results to a department, team, or individual, key results like these are ultimately necessary to help achieve the overall objective.

 Balancing Key Results or Paired Key Results

 Once you have completed creating key results using lagging indicators, leading indicators, as well as activity-based KRs, you can use the final key result type, which we’ll call the balancing or paired key result.

 When companies do use this class of key result, it’s usually in regard to efficiency.
 All teams need to strike a careful balance between speed and quality, producing as fast as possible without sacrificing the quality of what they are producing.

 These key results are used to ensure that people don’t lose sight of the importance of quality, which is entirely possible when team members are focusing on KPIs and tangible outcomes.

 Do all OKRs have to have this kind of a structure?

 No, not all OKRs follow this structure we’ve laid out above.
 Different levels of the company require different classes of key results in order to measure progress and fulfill objectives.
 In our experience, the distribution of these key result classes varies as shown in this diagram:

 The distribution of these four classes of key results will necessarily vary across the three most common layers of OKRs: the corporate, department, and team levels.

 At the corporate OKR level, you will see mostly lagging indicators.
 Additionally, there are sometimes a few paired OKRs to help break up any KPI-exclusive tunnel vision your team might have.
-This isn’t to say that a corporate level never uses leading indicators to create key results, however this class of key result should be used sparingly at this level of an organization.
+This isn’t to say that a corporate level never uses leading indicators to create key results, however this class of key results should be used sparingly at this level of an organization.